nrc/r4cppp/hello world.md

 Beta is designed to mostly be used in users' CI to check that there code will continue to work as expected.

 So, you probably want the stable channel.
-If you're on Linux or OX X, the easiest way to get it is to run
+If you're on Linux or OS X, the easiest way to get it is to run

 ```